mcbattirola/MusicMaster/README.md

  # MusicMaster

+  Learning project.
-Using Spotify's API and React to show some information.
+Uses Spotify's API and React to show some information.